osshiya/Whistle/README.md

 2. Navigate to Project Directory

+3. Or alternatively, download the `app-release.apk` and `BLE_Server.ino` from Releases.

 #### Flutter Mobile App
 1. After cloning, change into the Flutter project directory on Andriod Studio or VS Code:
 `cd GDSC-2024/flutter_app`